-St Philips Chambers was formed over two decades ago when two smaller sets in Birmingham, 2 Fountain Court and 7 Fountain Court, joined forces.
+Modern chambers often take one of two routes to success.
+Go big or go boutique.
+As the third largest chambers in the country, St Philips has elected for the former.
+The set was formed over two decades ago when two smaller sets in Birmingham, 2 Fountain Court and 7 Fountain Court, joined forces.
 The combined entity moved to a new site on Temple Row, taking its name from the Cathedral which it overlooked.
-Residents of the UK’s second city colloquially know this space as ‘Pigeon Park’.
-Later, another Birmingham set, 1 Fountain Court, was consolidated into St Philips, and the chambers expanded into Leeds.
+Residents of the United Kingdom’s second city colloquially know this space as ‘Pigeon Park’.
+Later, another Birmingham set, 1 Fountain Court, was consolidated into St Philips, and the chambers expanded into Leeds in 2014.
 In 2016, St Philips Chambers merged with the shipping-focused Stone Chambers in London, in an attempt to form a ‘mega set’.
-However, the affair was short lived.
+However, the affair was short-lived.
 Less than two years later, Stone Chambers ‘demerged’ and joined with ‘The 36 Group’ to create 36 Stone.